 Private Internet Access's extension is a solid, robust offering that's easy to use, with the added bonus of extra privacy tools.

 These include the ability to prevent websites from gaining access to your microphone, location, and camera, while also stopping WebRTC leaks, blocking/disabling Flash, third-party cookies, credit card auto-filling, and much, much more.

 Beyond the plethora of security features, it also unblocks content - though you may run into trouble with Amazon Prime or BBC iPlayer.
 If you use those services, then it's best to look elsewhere.
 The main downside to PIA is that its headquarters are located in the U.S., and some users may not be interested in trusting their online privacy to a company that's under the jurisdiction of a country in the Five Eyes alliance.

-Download speeds are solid, but there's no live chat support.
+Download speeds are solid, plus PIA now offers 4/7 live chat support.
 There is also a 7-day free trial, allowing you to test things out before properly committing.